 Scope note: This class comprises abstract temporal extents, in the sense of Galilean physics, having a beginning, an end and a duration.

 Time Span has no other semantic connotations.
 Time-Spans are used to define the temporal extent of instances of E4 Period, E5 Event and any other phenomena valid for a certain time.
-An E52 Time-Span may be identified by one or more instances of E49 Time Appellation.

 Since our knowledge of history is imperfect, instances of E52 Time-Span can best be considered as approximations of the actual Time-Spans of temporal entities.
 The properties of E52 Time-Span are intended to allow these approximations to be expressed precisely.
 An extreme case of approximation, might, for example, define an instance of E52 Time-Span having unknown beginning, end and duration.
 Used as a common E52 Time-Span for two events, it would nevertheless define them as being simultaneous, even if nothing else was known.